-Mobile Handsets: The growth in the sales of our mobile handset products for the recent three and nine month periods was primarily driven by revenues from our FM broadcast radio tuners.
-Growth for the recent three month period was offset in part by a decline in revenues from our Aero Transceiver family of products.
-Unit volumes of our mobile handset products increased compared to the three and nine months ended October 1, 2005 by 51.9% and 59.4%, respectively.
-This increase was offset in part by declining average selling prices compared to the three and nine months ended October 1, 2005 of 28.5% and 27.6%, respectively partially due to product transitions.
+The growth in the sales of our products for the recent three month period was primarily driven by increased revenues from our FM broadcast radio tuners and microcontroller products.
+Such growth was offset in part by a decline in revenues from our modem products.
+Unit volumes of our products increased compared to the first quarter of 2006 by 27.8%.
+Average selling prices decreased by 13.4%.
+As our products become more mature, we expect to experience decreases in average selling prices.
+We anticipate that newly announced higher priced, next generation products and product extensions will offset these decreases to some degree.